 Exhibitions of Ed Wilson’s Art

-He has had numerous solo art exhibitions in Houston, one each in Dallas and McAllen, Texas and he also has had 2 at different locations in Germany where some of his work was inspired after visiting World War II concentration camps.
+He has had numerous solo art exhibitions in Houston, one each in Dallas and McAllen, Texas and he also has had two at different locations in Germany where some of his work was inspired after visiting World War II concentration camps.

-Some of Ed Wilson’s works contain scraps of metal salvaged from old cars as an example and Mr. Wilson keeps the environment in mind as he forges new works of art in his Houston studio.
+Some of Ed Wilson’s works contain scraps of metal salvaged from old cars as an example, and Mr. Wilson keeps the environment in mind as he forges new works of art in his Houston studio.

 His “Folded Plane” created in 2007 can no longer be seen as a part of a sculpture project titled “True North” on the esplanade of Heights Boulevard in Houston, Texas.
 That installation ended in early November of 2014.
 The sculpture “Folded Plane” had a price tag of $12,000.
-Hopefully it has found a good home and is being appreciated by whomever is getting to display it in a new location.
+Hopefully, it has found a good home and is being appreciated by whoever is getting to display it in a new location.

 “True North” Sculptures and Artists

 In case you missed it, this is a listing of the other sculptures that were on Heights Boulevard during the “True North” exhibit.

 “There are things you can’t get from books” by Steve Murphy